abduegal/Microservice-Admin-Dashboard/README.md

 Getting started
 ----

+> There is an example project included, which you can use as a reference.

 After you have got the dashboard up and running, create a new Dropwizard project.

 - Add the following dependency